ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 - instance: A URN reference identifying the problem.
 To facilitate automated response to errors, this document defines a set of standard tokens for use in the type field within the URN namespace of: "urn:ietf:params:scitt:error:".

-- response-code: The HTTP error response code relating to this error.

 TODO: RESOLVE this dangling media-type

 application/concise-problem-details+cbor